 Over the years, the term “Freedom Camping” has become very popular as it allows travellers to stay overnight at a freedom camping campground for free or for very little money.
 Compared to commercial campgrounds, these are not managed by a “company” or “staff”.
 The great news is – the majority of those freedom camping campgrounds don’t require any self-contained campervans!
 This means great savings for your own pocket as self-contained campervans (campers who feature a toilet) are often 10% to 20% more expensive and book out very early during summer…

-Campervan in a native lush rainforest in New Zealand
+Campervan parked in forest in New Zealand

 Freedom camping sites that allow non-self-contained campervans